- Most of the snakes we listed can be found in pet stores or from breeders who ship direct.

 The ball python may just be the most popular snake in the world.
 Everyone has seen a ball python at some point, and most people have held them.
 School science exhibitions will almost always have a handler with a ball python on his shoulder or wrapped around his arm.
 Their exposure has undoubtedly made them popular pets.
 Hence, they are often the first snakes people imagine as pet snakes.

 Ball pythons are solid snakes for beginners.
-They are incredibly easy to handle, are rather hardy snakes overall, and don’t require expensive equipment to get started.
-Also, the morphs they come in are truly astounding.
+They are incredibly easy to handle, are rather hardy snakes overall; once you have a proper enclosure set up, they’re pretty low maintenance.
+Also, the morphs available are truly astounding.

 Why are ball pythons popular pets?